+General Remarks

-General Remarks CONDITION: The property is generally in a condition commensurate with age and type, although it is anticipated works of upgrading/modernisation may be undertaken.
+CONDITION: The property is generally in a condition commensurate with age and type, although it is anticipated works of upgrading/modernisation may be undertaken.
 A number of items of repair and maintenance were noted and these should be attended to in due course.
 REMARKS: The property forms part of an established residential area in the village of Crossford.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-The property has been altered.
-A toilet has been installed in a former cupboard in the landing.
-We are of the opinion that these works would not require consent, however, it is assumed they meet the standards required by the Building Regulations or are exempt.
 The access path and pend leading to the rear garden appear to be shared with the neighbouring property.
 The completing conveyancer should verify rights of access and liability in respect of future maintenance.

+Essential Repairs

-Essential Repairs None required for mortgage purposes.
+None required for mortgage purposes.

 Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £

+Comment on Mortgagea bility

+The property forms suitab individual lender. le security for normal mortgage lending purposes subject to the lending c riteria of the

+Valuations

-Comment on Mortgagea bility The property forms suitab individual lender. le security for normal mortgage lending purposes subject to the lending c riteria of the Valuations Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 175,000 £ 210,000 Buy To Let Cases What is the reasonable rangmonth Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £ Is the property in an area w there there is a steady demand for rented accommodation of this type?
-Yes No Declaration Signed Surveyor's name Professional qualifications Company name Security Print Code [528302 = 6021]O Electronically signed by:- Leanne Saunders BSc (Hons) MRICS DM Hall LLP Address Telephone Fax 27 Canmore Street, Dunfermline, KY12 7NU 01383 621262 Report date 9th August 2024
+Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary? £ 160,000 £ £ 215,000

+Buy To Let Cases

+month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
+There there is a steady demand for rented accommodation of this type? £ Yes No

+Declaration

+Signed Security Print Code [488958 = 6270] Electronically signed by:-

+Surveyor's name Leanne Saunders

+Professional qualifications BSc (Hons) MRICS

+Company name DM Hall LLP

+Address 27 Canmore Street, Dunfermline, KY12 7NU

+Telephone 01383 621262

+Fax

+Report date 4th November 2024